Andromeda (TV series): Robert Hewitt Wolfe's departure

-Controversy erupted in the midst of the second season, when series developer and executive producer Robert Hewitt Wolfe announced he had been released from the show's production, although his influence was felt until the completion of the second season; at that point, Bob Engels was brought on to be an executive producer of the series.
-The reason for the change was purportedly to make the show more episodic and open to casual viewing since Wolfe's version—although episodic—had many continuing plotlines and story arcs."Hewitt Wolfe Answers Fan Questions" (2001)Wolfe, Robert Hewitt.
-"Insider Info" After the show's final episode aired, Wolfe wrote and published a one-act play entitled "Coda" that explained his intended plans for the show without contradicting the already aired episodes.
+During filming of season two, series developer and executive producer Robert Hewitt Wolfe announced he had been released from the show's production and was replaced by Bob Engels.
+The change was purportedly to make the show more episodic and open to casual viewing since Wolfe's version—although episodic—had many plotlines and story arcs."Hewitt Wolfe Answers Fan Questions" (2001)Wolfe, Robert Hewitt.
+"Insider Info" After the show's final episode aired, Wolfe wrote and published a one-act play entitled "Coda" that explained his intended plans for the show without contradicting the aired episodes.
 This play is now hosted on Drive Back the Night – An Andromeda Podcast.

-In discussion on his website's forums and various interviews, Wolfe has elaborated that he was released from the production staff after he refused to shift the show's focus more heavily onto Kevin Sorbo's character, Dylan Hunt, by essentially making all of the show's episodes as Hunt-centric.Wolfe, Robert Hewitt (2005).
+In discussion on his website's forums and various interviews, Wolfe has elaborated that he was released from the production staff after he refused to shift the show's focus more onto Kevin Sorbo's character, Dylan Hunt, by essentially making all of the show's episodes Hunt-centric.Wolfe, Robert Hewitt (2005).
 "Comment 54" The events of the episode "Ouroboros", the final episode written by Wolfe, introduced the last major changes that Wolfe was willing to make to the series.

 Home media

-By 2003, ADV Films had home video/DVD rights for the show.
+By 2003, ADV Films had home video/DVD rights for the show in the USA.
 The company released the entire series on DVD in region 1 between 2003 and 2006.
 In December 2003, ADV released Season 3, Collection 2.
 On October 3, 2006, they released a complete series DVD box set known as Andromeda: The Slipstream Collection.

-Alliance Home Entertainment has released all five seasons on DVD in Canada only.
+Alliance Home Entertainment (under license from CanWest Global Communications) has released all five seasons on DVD in Canada only.

 In Region 2, Revelation Films has released the first four seasons on DVD in the United Kingdom.
 The fifth and final season was released on November 24, 2014.

 On January 26, 2015, Revelation Films released a complete series set on DVD in the United Kingdom.

 In Region 4, Beyond Home Entertainment has released all five seasons on DVD in Australia.
 In 2007/2008, they re-released all five seasons in new collector's editions that featured new packaging and all episodes were digitally re-mastered in widescreen format.

 A region B Blu-ray release of the first season was released on June 24, 2013, in the United Kingdom, with the next two seasons following by the end of that year.

 The all-region Blu-ray release of the complete box set of all five seasons was released on September 19, 2016.